Monty/IMDb_xref/README.md

 Run `./demo.command` to see the types of information returned from those queries and more.

-Running scripts directly like this gives you finer control over the cast & crew display cap than `start.command` does. `start.command` always sets `FULLCAST` to 20 unless you've already exported it yourself.
-Called directly, `findCastOf.sh` and `xrefCast.sh` only apply a cap if you've exported `FULLCAST` — leave it unset and you'll see every principal cast & crew member, no cap at all.
+Running scripts directly like this gives you finer control over how much cast & crew data you see than `start.command` does, but the two scripts treat `FULLCAST` differently:

+- `findCastOf.sh` caps the billing-order list at `FULLCAST` if it's set to 10 or more.
+Leave it unset and you'll see every principal cast & crew member.
+  (`start.command` always sets it to 20 unless you've exported it yourself.)
+- `xrefCast.sh` uses `FULLCAST` to search your `.xref_cache` shows instead of `Credits-Person.csv`, capping by billing rank.
+This has **no effect until you've cached some shows** by running `findCastOf.sh` — in a fresh clone the variable is silently ignored.

 ### Generate additional data